vottini/jsonbp/docs/error.md

 ## Errors during Schema Parsing

 This kind of errors are problems with the schema itself.
-They can happen at the call to jsonbp.load() or jsonbp.loads() functions.
-These functions will throw a **jsonbp.SchemaViolation** exception (alias for jbp.violation.JsonViolation) when the internal parser finds something that doesn't seem right.
+They can happen at the call to *jsonbp.load()* or *jsonbp.loads()* functions.
+These functions will throw a **jsonbp.SchemaViolation** exception when the internal parser finds something that doesn't seem right.
 As these errors are to be reported to the developers themselves and not to the outside world, they do not have localized messages.

 For example:
 ```py